joealden/corum-client/README.md

 ##### Functional
 Programming in a functional style helps improve code maintainability, readability, and [more](https://en.wikipedia.org/wiki/Functional_programming).
 JavaScript provides great tools to build software in a functional paradigm, this includes features such as:

 - [First-class Functions](https://en.wikipedia.org/wiki/First-class_function) - This means that JavaScript treats functions the same as any other variable.
-Functions can be passed as arguments to functions, returned from functions, assigned to variables and stored injoe objects and arrays.
+Functions can be passed as arguments to functions, returned from functions, assigned to variables and stored in objects and arrays.
 - [Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) - Allows for concise function declarations and clean [function currying](https://en.wikipedia.org/wiki/Currying).
 For example:

 ```javascript